What is a pre-emergent herbicide?

 Alkylazines | indaziflam (Specticle®) | >2,000 |

-When not to use pre-emergent herbicides.
+When not to use Pre-emergents.

-- Firstly, its solubility;
+- Its solubility;

-- The application rate.
+- The use rate.

 Volatilization.